 Lactation smoothies are a perfect meal or snack for breastfeeding moms.
 They are quick to make and usually only require a handful of ingredients.

-You can pack them full of nutrients and protein to help keep you healthy and fueled!
+You can pack them full of nutrients and protein to help keep you healthy and fueled.
 They are also incredibly easy to drink.
 You can sip away while nursing and snuggling your newborn.

 Yummy Lactation Smoothies to Try

-It is full of all-natural ingredients like cocoa powder and peanut butter, so breastfeeding moms can enjoy it, but so can spouses and other kids!
-Head to their site to grab the recipe for the peanut butter lactation smoothie!
+It is full of all-natural ingredients like cocoa powder and peanut butter, so breastfeeding moms can enjoy it, but so can spouses and your older kids.
+Head to their site to grab the recipe for the peanut butter lactation smoothie.